syspimp/greystone-ansible/README.md

     # clone the code
     git clone https://github.com/syspimp/greystone-ansible.git
     cd greystone-ansible
-    # edit the group_vars/all with your greystone stuff
+    # edit the group_vars/all with your greystone stuff and name of the graph you want to create
     vi group_vars_all
     # run the playbook
-	ansible-playbook site.yml
+	ansible-playbook -i inventory site.yml
     # check the output
    firefox file:///tmp/yourgraphname.png